Areas of Expertise

 1995 Bachelor of Arts in English and Spanish, University of Nebraska at Omaha.

 Clayton McCarl is Associate Professor of Spanish at the University of North Florida, where he teaches courses in Spanish language and Latin American literature and culture, and directs the International Studies Program.
 He earned his Ph.D. in 2010 from The Graduate Center of The City University of New York, where he prepared his dissertation under the direction of Isaías Lerner.
 His research focuses on colonial Latin America, addressing in particular the textual products of maritime exploration and piracy in the sixteenth and seventeenth centuries.
 In 2011, the Fundación Barrié de la Maza published his edition of Francisco de Seyxas y Lovera’s 1693 manuscript Piratas y contrabandistas de ambas Indias (Pirates and smugglers of the East and West Indies).
 His work has appeared in the journals Colonial Latin American Review, Book History and Scholarly Editing.
 McCarl led the establishment of the Colonial Section of the Latin American Studies Association (LASA), served as Section Chair from 2012-2014, and edited Colonia/Colônia, the Section's quarterly newsletter from 2012-2015.
-He currently serves as the Section's communications manager.
-McCarl is also the Latin American Book Review Editor for SHARP News.
 At the University of North Florida, he is the interim chair of the campus-wide Digital Humanities Initiative, and directs coloniaLab, a workshop for the collaborative edition of colonial Latin American manuscripts and rare print books.
-He also coordinates the UNF International Studies Senior Seminar Lecture Series, as well as the UNF Latin American and Caribbean Council and its interdisciplinary lectures and events.
+He also leads the UNF Latin American and Caribbean Council and organizes its interdisciplinary lectures and events.

 2015 UNF College of Arts and Sciences Dean’s Leadership Council Faculty Fellowship Award for “Editing the Compendio histórico (1799): Towards a Model for Student Collaboration in the Creation of Digital Editions.”